 Here’s a complete list of everything you’ll need to create creamed spinach.
 In the recipe card below, you’ll find the exact measurements.

-- Salt & Pepper – to taste.
+- Salt & Pepper – Adjust to taste.
+Seasoning is crucial, so taste as you go to ensure the perfect balance.

 How To Make Creamed Mushrooms and Spinach